Yandex Cloud

 2. Find the yandex_mdb_postgresql_database resource describing your target database.

-3. Change the name field value:
+3. Update the name field:

 resource "yandex_mdb_postgresql_database" "<database_name>" {